 A traditional prescription lens has the same curve all the way across the lens surface.
 For example, if your prescription is a -2.00 and you put this on an 8-base frame, the curve all the way across the back of the lens will be -10.00. this will produce perfect vision through the optical center of the lens, but as you look away from the center, this amount of correction will deteriorate.
 If you look through the peripheral portions of the lens, you are looking through a prism.
 This can create more distortion than correction.

-In a Free-Form lens, your prescription is recalculated at every point on the lens.
+In a Free-Form lens, the curve is recalculated at ever point on the lens..
 This computer-aided design produces sharp, clear vision throughout the entire lens.
 This technology completely eliminates the "Fishbowl Effect" traditionally associated with putting prescriptions in wrap-style sunglasses.

 All Oakley True Digital lenses are surfaced with a free-form design that is based on this Shamir design.
 Kaenon Polarized, Costa del Mar and Serengeti also use a similar free-form design.